 If you are not sure whether an outdoor area is already licensed, you can check by contacting the Licensing Team using the contact details shown in the Making Contact section on this page.

 If the outdoor area - or a new part of it - is not already licensed, the licensee can apply for an occasional licence to license the area temporarily.
 An occasional licence can be issued for a period of up to 14 days.
 A number of applications can be submitted at the same time to cover continuous periods of 14 days – please liaise with the Licensing Team regarding exact dates.

 Licensees must complete an application form for occasional licence, published as Related Download (RD) numbered 20 on this page.
 This must be submitted together with:

-Any application would, as always, be dealt with on its own merits, having regard to the specifics of new physical areas and implications for public health.
-We would anticipate that the process would take up to 6 weeks.
+All applications are dealt with on their merits, having regard to the specifics of new physical areas and implications for public health.
+The process can take approximately 6 weeks.
 The precise timescale will depend on responses received from the statutory consultees but, in all cases, we aim to process applications as swiftly as possible.

-For a permanent variation to a licence, the Licensing Team will provide additional information on request.
+For a permanent Variation to include new outdoor areas within a licence, the Licensing Team will provide additional information on request.

 Personal licence holders may be premises managers, but applications can be made by other persons.
 Further information is available in the Related Download called Guidance for applicants on this page.

 Personal licence holders must undertake refresher training within 5 years of the date of issue of their personal licence and within each subsequent period of 5 years during which their licences have effect.
 Evidence must be submitted to the Licensing Board.